Sour Cream Cinnamon Streusel Coffee Cake

 I feel you.
 Sometimes death by cake is worth it though.

-I can’t find it now, but probably my favorite email of all time though was when someone told me that my blog posts were too long.
+Probably my favorite email of all time though was when someone told me that my blog posts were too long.
 I needed to shorten them up and stop telling dumb stories about my kids because there’s not enough space “on the cloud” for all this content.
 I swear.
 I died laughing!

 Here are links to all my anniversary (ish) posts, if you want to take a walk down memory lane!